kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/14-es6-arrow-fn.md

 const multiplier = {
     // numbers = array of numbers
     // multiplyBy - single number
-    // multiploy - return a new array where the numbers have been multiplied };
+    // multiply - return a new array where the numbers have been multiplied };

 console.log(multiplier.multiply()); // [1, 2, 3] ---> [2, 4, 6]